Under Armour sent me a Virgin Galactic Flight Jacket to try and I'm not sending it back

-I voiced my interest in the previous article (linked above) and UA got the wind of my interest and asked me if I wanted to give the jacket a try.
+I voiced my interest in the article linked above, UA got wind of my interest and asked me if I wanted to give the jacket a try.
 'DO I WANT TO GIVE THE FLIGHT JACKET A TRY!?' was my exact reply and within a few days I was holding the Flight Jacket in my hands.

-And despite temperatures soaring outside, I couldn't not wear the jacket.
-Not only it fits my upper body like but it's just so damn cool.
-It looked cool on the pictures and I hoped it might not look too terrible on me either but boy-oh-boy, did the jacket deliver the experience I was hoping for!
+Despite temperatures soaring outside, I couldn't not wear the jacket.
+Not only does it fit my upper body like a glove, but a glove shaped like my upper body, but it's just so damn cool.
+It looked cool in UA’s promotional photos and I hoped it might not look too terrible on me either, but boy-oh-boy, did the jacket deliver the experience I was hoping for!

-Not only that but UA x Virgin Galactic Flight Jacket is also highly functional and has a million pockets which I love.
+Not only that but UA x Virgin Galactic Flight Jacket is also highly functional.
+For starters it has a million pockets, which I love.
 There are pockets everywhere on the jacket, including my favourite, a hidden zippered pocket just above the cuff on the left sleeve.
 There is also a visible pocket on the upper left arm, your usual side pockets and an inner pocket too.
-Perfect for storing phones, keys, wallet and of course, your mask.
+Perfect for storing phones, keys, wallet, phaser, tricorder and, of course, your mask.

 Normally, after giving the products a go you start organising the return but I decided to keep the UA x Virgin Galactic Flight Jacket, even if I have to pay the full RRP which is admittedly not cheap ($250/£220).
 Maybe this was UA's plan all along?
 Getting me to try it and fall in love with it?